MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/allocation-failure.md

 ---
 title: Troubleshooting Azure VM allocation failures
-description: Troubleshoot allocation failures when you create, or resize a VM in Azure
+description: Troubleshoot allocation failures when you create or resize a VM in Azure
 services: virtual-machines
 documentationcenter: ''
 author: genlin